-As reported the U.S Environment Protection Agency (EPA), almost 10,000 gallons of water are wasted every year due to household plumbing leaks.
-Ten percent of homes have leaks that consume more than 90 gallons per day.
-Building water supply or drain pipes may leak for reasons ranging from mechanical damage, puncture, corrosion, to inferior quality products, or even poor quality.
-Often these kinds of ‘leaks’ go unnoticed for a long time because they do not cause any disruption in our daily lives.
+As reported by the U.S Environment Protection Agency (EPA), almost 10,000 gallons of water are wasted every year due to household plumbing leaks.
+They further state that ten percent of homes have leaks that waste more than 90 gallons per day.
+In our regular lives, we experience that water or drain pipes may leak for various reasons like cracking, rupturing, or rusting.
+We tend not to take these ‘leaks’ seriously because they do not affect us adversely.

-- Dripping faucets and leaking valves- Old and worn faucet washers and gaskets can break down over time and cause leaks in faucets.
+- Leaking faucets – Frayed faucet washers can disintegrate over time and cause leaks in taps.

-- Water pipe leaks, cracks, bursts -A minute crack in a pipe can cause damage inside walls, under floors, and outdoors as the leaking is unobtrusive and goes undetected for a long time.
+- Water pipe leaks, cracks, bursts -A sliver of a crack in a pipe allows water to enter unobtrusively into walls and under floors, and the leaking goes unheeded.

-- Water heater leaks- Units that are more than 15 to 20 years old may corrode and start leaking.
+- Water heater leaks- Problems of leaking, among other issues, may arise in units that are more than 15 to 20 years old.

 Leaks cause pipes to corrode swiftly, resulting in water damage as well as mold.
 An increase in water pressure will surely lead to a plumbing leak.
 When cleaning cabinets, you may unintentionally touch water supply pipes, causing plumbing leaks.

 Stopping the water flow at the source is the most important thing to do if you have found a leak in your home, as it can allay further damage.
 However, you must take photographs of the problem caused by the water as evidence for your insurance claim, before removing any water.
 Then, shift out your furniture and carpets to avoid further damage, open windows to let the air flow freely in the room, and drain the water.
 Since water is a conductor of electricity, it would be wise to turn off your electricity to avoid accidents.